outrunnl/dbcollect/README.md

 For LiveOptics and Dell's Workload Analyzer, the per-database directories in the ZIP file contain all files you need to upload to the reporting tools.

-For the advanced analyzer, send the entire ZIP file (via secure FTP or other means).
+For the advanced analyzer (LoadMaster), send the entire ZIP file (via secure FTP or other means).

 ## Installing and usage